mb0/xelf-go/doc/cmd.md

 It would be great for daql qry backend providers to use modules in the same way.
 For now we can simply provide an empty module that ensures the provider is registered.

+If we use xelf plugins to provide runtime modules and other extensions, we might also want to lazy load and provide subcommands from plugins.
+This would allow us to drop the daql and layla command entirely and use subcommands like `xelf daql graph` instead.
+Users that prefer simpler commands can use bash aliases.
+The positive aspects are:

+ * Projects can easily provide specialized subcommands without adding any extra dependencies.
+ * We do not pollute the system path namespace and it is easier to discover features.

 Links
 -----